timHa91/PropertyPulse/README.md

 # Property Pulse

 Property Pulse is an Angular application that serves as a real estate marketplace.
-With our app, users can revolutionize the way they search for and invest in properties.

 ## Key Features

 - **Mapbox Integration**: Utilizes Mapbox, a powerful library for interactive maps, to visualize property locations.
 To use Mapbox, you'll need your own access token, which you can store in the `environment.ts` file of your project ([Mapbox Access Tokens](https://docs.mapbox.com/help/getting-started/access-tokens/)).